-ECON is constructing a mobile unit which is able to convert approx. six tonnes of mercury per day (three shifts) to mercury sulphide.
+ECON has a mobile unit, which is able to convert a minimum of four tonnes of mercury per day.
 It is a dry process.

-The installation is operated on the premises of the electrolysis plant by the operators of the electrolysis plant.
+The operators of the electrolysis plant operate the installation on the premises of the electrolysis plant.
+Process supervision and responsibility is by the econ industries supervisor on-site.
 The electrolysis plant has to arrange the environmental permit and has to take care of the required utilities and operators.

 REMONDIS QR in Dorsten, Germany